-Stucco walls are most often built with plaster.
-Plaster is a simple form of stucco that is used to describe many different types of walls that use the same methods.
+The stucco walls are plaster.
+Plaster is a form of stucco that features the same methods.
 Find out more about plaster walls here.

-While windows can be square or round, doorways and archways are almost always round in hacienda style homes.
-Archways in hacienda homes are often held up by Greek pillars or stucco walls, depending on whether the home has Mediterranean influences or not.
+While windows are square or round, but doorways and archways are always round.
+The archways are supported by Greek pillars or stucco walls, depending if the home has Mediterranean influences.

-Courtyards are common in most estates, and hacienda style homes are no exception.
-There is usually some sort of center in the courtyard to house a fountain or similar attraction.
-There is also usually a BBQ pit and eating area.
+Courtyards are another hacienda home feature.
+In the center of the courtyard you’ll find a fountain or similar attraction.
+There is also a BBQ pit and eating area.

-Most courtyards are surrounded by at least two walls belonging to the home.
-However, your outdoor area can still be considered a courtyard if it only has one wall.
+Most courtyards have two walls.
+Even with only one wall the outdoor area is still a courtyard.
 What makes it a courtyard is the view of the open sky.

 When beams extend beyond a wall, they create pegs.
-The pegs you see in hacienda homes are very common in Mexico and other Hispanic countries.
-These pegs are called vigas and are often round whereas other rafters are square.
+The pegs are common in Mexico.

-Historically, windows in stucco homes were small to keep the heat out.
-Today, they are kept because they are a part of what makes a hacienda home a hacienda home.
+Windows in stucco homes are small because they keep the heat out.
 Remodels will often tear out walls and add large windows.

 Hacienda Style Homes By Top Designers

-Hacienda homes are popular in the United States, but not all of them have been remodeled by expert designers.
-These designers have put their hearts into their hacienda designs to keep the personality of the home while adding their own flair.
+Hacienda homes are popular in the US, but not all of them have been remodeled by experts.
+The designers have put their hearts into the hacienda style to keep the home’s personality while adding flair.

 Casa Allende By Becker Studios

-This spacious 3600 sqft home resides in Montecito, California.
-Becker Studios of Santa Barbara, California is responsible for this remodel from 2013.
-The final project left the owners with stunning results.
+This 3,600 square foot home is in Montecito, California.
+Becker Studios of Santa Barbara, California created the remodel version in 2013.

-This Montecito home is much older than it looks, but the natural integrity of the home was kept throughout the remodel.
-Notice the exposed beams and white stucco walls, both very common in hacienda style homes
+The home is older than it looks.
+Its natural integrity was preserved.
+Notice the exposed beams and white stucco walls, both common in hacienda style homes.

-The designers brought clean lights and an open concept to the home, both modern traits.
-They also opened up some of the walls going outside to add large windows which will bring more light into the home.
+The designers brought clean lights and an open concept to the home, two modern traits.
+They used the walls going outside to add large windows and to bring more light.

-A gorgeous courtyard and barbeque pit make the outdoor space both usable and inviting.
-There is even an outdoor bathtub with its own private half-walls.
-The area was inspired by the original hacienda style architecture.
+A courtyard and BBQ pit makes the outdoor space both usable and inviting.
+There’s an outdoor bathtub with private half-walls.

 Carmel Valley Estate By Tucker And Marks

-Located in Carmel Valley, California, this home is heavily influenced by the 1920s Mediterranean countries.
-The backdrop for the home is strictly hacienda while the furnishings give us a marriage of cultures and eras.
+Located in Carmel Valley, California, this home is influenced by Mediterranean styles from the 20s.
+The backdrop is hacienda while the furnishings give us blend of two cultures and eras.

-The home was designed by Tucker And Marks who believe that a house should be a lifelong romance and that we should be falling in love with it over and over again.
-You can see that motto brought to life in every house they design.
+The home was designed by Tucker And Marks.
+They believe a home is a lifelong romance and something to fall in love with.
+You can see that idea in the homes they design.

 Santa Lucia Preserve Hacienda By Scavullo Design

-The Santa Lucia Preserve home is used by a multi-generational family from Connecticut.
-They fell in love with the warm, western feel of the house that is so different than their own homes back in the Northeast.
+It’s home to a multi-generational family from Connecticut.
+They fell in love with the warm, western feel of the house which was unlike their home in the northeast.

-Although every room in the house has hacienda-style architecture, perhaps the star in this home is the stairway.
-It features a uniquely Hispanic design that you can’t find anywhere else authentically.
+Although every room has a hacienda style, the real star is the stairway.
+It features a traditional design that’s hard to find anywhere else.

-The outdoor area at this Santa Lucia estate is breathtaking.
-The natural, petrified wood end tables work as both western stools and coffee tables.
-They gather around an outdoor fireplace complete with a hacienda-style hearth.
+The outdoor area is breathtaking.
+The petrified wood end tables work as both western stools and coffee tables.
+The outdoor furniture surrounds a fireplace with a hearth.

 Spanish Oaks Hacienda By John Siemering

-Another Mediterranean hacienda we can’t get enough of is located in Austin, Texas.
+This Mediterranean style hacienda is in Austin, Texas.
 It was designed by John Siemering Homes and may be the most historical hacienda on our list.
-Notice it contains everything that makes a hacienda a hacienda.
+It features everything that makes a hacienda special.

-You have the stucco walls, the red rile roof, the small windows, and the arched doorways.
-This is a textbook hacienda style home and a great one to reference when designing your own.
+Stucco walls, a red tile roof, small windows, and arched doorways, all the features of a traditional hacienda home.
+This is a textbook hacienda style home and a great one to reference when designing your home.

 One interesting thing about this home is that it mixes hacienda stucco with old-world stonework.
-Some of the windows in the home are from the 1700s, ensuring the home retains its original integrity and style.
+Some of the windows are from the 1700s, ensuring the home retains its integrity and style.

-Step inside and you’ll find an open concept home with elegant and rustic furniture.
-The original owners have taken very good care of the stone walls and the original stucco walls that are even older than the stone ones.
+Step inside to an open concept home with elegant and rustic furniture.
+The owners have taken very good care of the stone walls and the original stucco walls that are even older than the stone ones.

 Ojai Hacienda By Tom Meaney

-Another incredible design, this one by Tom Meaney Architects.
-This cozy 6000 sqft home is located in the mountains of Ojai in Ventura County, California.
-It is overlooking a hilltop, nestled snuggling on top.
+This design is by Tom Meaney Architects.
+This cozy 6,000 square foot home is in the mountains of Ojai in Ventura County, California.
+It overlooks a hilltop.

-The scene here is picturesque and lets us step back in time.
-There are no modern distractions surrounding the home so we get the fully immersive experience of what life may have been like when the home was first built.
+The scene is classic and a step back in time.
+There are no modern distractions surrounding the home.
+You can feel what the area was like before the home was built.

-Every single inch of this home is as inspiring as can be.
-From the intricate tiles and stained-glass to the amazing use of authentic outdoor space, this home is an inspiration to any home owner or designer.
+Every inch of this home is inspiring.
+From the intricate tiles and stained-glass to its authentic outdoor space, this home is an original design to admire.

-As gorgeous as the hacienda-style part of the home is with antique architecture, the open concept area is just as pretty.
-Tom Meaney’s team gives a modern twist to the living room and kitchen area, yet they leave certain parts of the home undisturbed.
+As gorgeous as the hacienda-style part of the home is, the open concept area is just as pretty.
+Tom Meaney’s team gave a modern twist to the living room and kitchen, yet left certain parts untouched.